erwindeg/erwindeg.github.io/content/why-kotlin-instead-of-java.md

 	println(total(1,2)); //prints 3
 ```

 The parameter declaration can be left out, when there is only one parameter.
+This parameter will be called 'it'.

 ```java
 	val list = listOf(-2,-1,0,1,2)
 	list.filter { it > 0 }.forEach { println(it) } // prints 1 and 2
 ```

-In contrast to Java, it is possible to use non final (mutable) variables declared in the outer scope of the Lamba expression.
-This is called it's closure.
+In contrast to Java, it is possible to use non final (mutable) variables declared in the outer scope (closure) of the Lamba expression.

 ```java
 	fun closure() {
 		val list = listOf(-2,-1,0,1,2)